MarsRoamer/Sinatra_MVC_hotsprings/README.md

 To run this app:

-Clone the Repo
+Clone the Repo<br>
-Run Bundle Install
+Run Bundle Install<br>

-Run rake db:migrate
-Run rake db:seed to start with some initial content Run 'shotgun'
+Run rake db:seed to start with some initial content<br>
+Run 'shotgun'<br>
-Copy and paste the IP into your preferred web browser There are currently zero users, so please remember to create an account to play around. ;)
+Copy and paste the IP into your preferred web browser<br>
+There are currently zero users, so please remember to create an account to play around. ;)<br>

 Contributing